The effects of having been psychologically/emotionally abused when we were children can be devastating, and, without therapy, can last a lifetime.

-Indeed, we may find, as a result of our adverse early life experiences, that we have significant difficulties managing all the important aspects of our lives, including our social life, our work/career, our intimate relationships and our relationship with our wider family (to read my article about how childhood trauma can ruin our adult relationships, click here).
+Indeed, we may find, as a result of our adverse early life experiences, that we have significant difficulties managing all the important aspects of our lives, including our social life, our work/career, our intimate relationships, and our relationship with our wider family.

 Because emotional abuse has no one, clear-cut, simple definition, in this article I want to look at some examples of psychological/emotional abuse.
 After I have done that, I will then list some of the main effects of this kind of abuse.